enzo-project/enzo-dev/doc/manual/source/user_guide/EnzoTestSuite.rst

 automatically and relatively frequently (multiple times a day) on a remote server to ensure that bugs have not been introduced during the code development process.
 All runs in the quick suite use no more than a single processor.
-The total run time should be about 15 minutes.
+The total run time should be about 15 minutes on the default lowest level of optimization..

 2. The "push suite" (``--suite=push``).
 This is a slightly large set of tests, encompassing all of the quick suite and some additional larger simulations that test a wider variety of physics modules.
 The intent of this package is to provide a thorough validation of the code prior to changes being pushed to the main repository.
-The total run time is roughly 30 minutes and all simulations use only a single processor.
+The total run time is roughly 60 minutes for default optimization, and all simulations use only a single processor.

 3. The "full suite" (``--suite=full``).
 This encompasses essentially all of test simulations contained within the run directory.
 This suite